 - Priority admission through the Special Events entrance for exhibits and special events, such as the viewing of the Emancipation Proclamation or landmark documents in the David M. Rubenstein Gallery

-- All other benefits of membership in the Foundation for the National Archives
+- All other benefits of membership in the National Archives Foundation

-For more information on the Signers Circle of the Foundation for the National Archives contact: 202-357-5946 or firstname.lastname@example.org
+For more information on the Signers Circle of the National Archives Foundation contact: 202-357-5946 or firstname.lastname@example.org

 Signers Circle Luncheon with featured speaker David M. Rubenstein